 - Shapes on vehicles become increasingly alike.

-- Driving conditions change, making it increasingly harder to avoid hazards and identify target shapes.
-As with real-world driving, the speed driven must be reduced to successfully navigate the changing daylight and weather conditions.
+- Driving conditions change, making it increasingly harder to identify target shapes.

 - Exercise adapts to your performance by reducing the time given to track down the target shape.